Worldwide Leader in Bearingless Motor Technology

 The application of Levitronix®‘s bearingless motor technology is not limited to pumps.
 Over the course of the company’s history, various other maglev products were released, including mixers, wafer rotation systems, fans, and viscometers.
 All products are designed for highest purity, gentle processing, reliability, and a long lifetime.

-From its start, Levitronix® has been continuously growing and adding space.
-To position the company for future growth, Levitronix will move its headquarter and main production facility to a new building (offering 75,000 sqft floor space) in spring 2022.
+Since its inception, Levitronix® had been steadily growing and expanding its facilities.
+To position the company for future growth, Levitronix® relocated its headquarters and main production facility to a new building that offers 75,000 sqft of floor space in the spring of 2022.